sudomateo/website/content/posts/take-the-system-initiative/index.md

 Infrastructure as code is dead.
 Don't believe me?
 Read on.

 Odds are you're familiar with infrastructure as code tools like Terraform, OpenTofu, and Pulumi.
-Maybe you like these these tools and use them regularly.
+Maybe you like these tools and use them regularly.
 Maybe you have a love-hate relationship with them.
 Regardless, you feel _some_ way about these tools.
 Have you ever stopped to wonder if there's something better?